DocKDE/pdbman/README.md

 A `--list`/`-l` flag must be followed by a comma-separated list of items that are to be processed.
 This can consist of atom/residue IDs or names thereof, but not both.

 `pdbman` recognizes ranges of lists separated with a colon (`:`) or dash (`-`).

+If a list from a file is to be used with the `--file`/`-f` flag, a filename holding the list must be specified.
+It follows the same syntax rules as the command line list mentioned previously.

 Examples: